tajchert/BusWear/README.md

 ###How to use?

-You can post to remote branch as long as it `implements Parcelable`, other "non-Parcelable" object you still can post but only locally.
+You can post to remote branch as long as it `String, Integer, Long, Short, Float, Double` or custom object that `implements Parcelable`, other "non-Parcelable" objects still can be posted but only locally.

-`post(parcelableObject, context);` sends your parcelable object both to local bus and to remote one as well.
+`post(object, context);` sends your parcelable object (or `String, Integer`...) both to local bus and to remote one as well.

 `postLocal(object)` works as old `post()` of EventBus, it sends event only locally.

-`postRemote(parcelableObject, context)` sends your parcelable object to remote bus only.
+`postRemote(object, context)` sends your parcelable object (or `String, Integer`...) to remote bus only.

 The same goes for **Sticky events** - so you get `postSticky()`, `postStickyLocal()`, `postStickyRemote()`.
 However not all "sticky" functionality is supported yet - ex. `removeStickyEvent()` is not implemented (TODO), and works only locally.